aniketwattamwar/aniketwattamwar/README.md

 ### My Name is Aniket Wattamwar
 #### Software Developer and Machine Learning Enthusiast

 I am an AI SDE II at Lumen Technologies based in Denver.
-I completed my masters from California State University, Fullerton in 2024.
 I have over 4 years of experience in software development and AI.
+I have a keen interest in GenAI and Agentic AI.
+I enjoy buildling, architecting and scaling Agentic AI solutions.
+My expertise lies in full stack devlopment with GenAI applications using Python, React, ADK, CrewAI, MCP, GCP/AWS.
-I have a keen interest in machine learning and data science.
-I have worked on full-stack development with machine learning using Flask, Django, and AWS.
-I also do Logo Designing and Motion Graphics.
-I love creating content both technical and non-technical, so I have a Technical YouTube channel - [Aniket Wattamwar](https://www.youtube.com/@aniketwattamwar).
+I have a Technical YouTube channel - [Aniket Wattamwar](https://www.youtube.com/@aniketwattamwar).

-- 🌱 I’m currently learning and exploring the field of Interpretable Machine Learning and Cloud Technology.
+- 🌱 I’m currently contributing to research in the world of LLMs
 - 👯 I’m looking to collaborate on open-source projects
-- 💬 Ask me about things related to Machine Learning, AWS, and also stuff related to logo design and motion graphics.
+- 💬 I enjoy building new and cool side projects
 - 📫 How to reach me: Yon can ping me on any of the social media platforms